veets639/TripleX/README.md

 - **Compatibility**:

   - The dataset created using TripleX should be compatible with the training requirements of the Mochi LoRA model as described in the guide.

+## Captioning with Gemini API

+In addition to its video processing utilities, **TripleX** now includes a new captioning tool located under the `/captioners` directory.
+This new script – `gemini.py` – generates detailed captions for all images and videos in a specified directory.
+It works by processing individual frames from videos (or single images) and then composing a final, cohesive composite caption for each file.
+The script uses Google’s Gemini models as its backend with fallback options for reliability.

+### Key Features

+• Generates frame-level captions for videos using a configurable sampling rate (frames per second).
+• Supports both video files (e.g., .mp4, .mov, .avi, .webm, etc.) and image files (e.g., .jpg, .png, .heic, etc.).
+• Uses fallback Gemini models for robust caption generation in case of rate limits or resource issues.
+• Creates a composite caption that unifies the descriptions from individual frames.
+• Offers an optional rewriting step that reformats the composite caption into a concise and elegant narrative.
+• Supports parallel processing for faster captioning of video frames.
+• Optionally moves the source files and their generated caption files to a specified output directory after successful processing.

+### Installation and Environment Setup

+1. Ensure all dependencies are installed (listed in `requirements.txt` – additional packages used by Gemini captioner include `cv2` (OpenCV), `google-generativeai`, and `python-dotenv`).
+2. Set your Gemini API key as an environment variable.
+You can add the following entry to your `.env` file at the root of the repository:

+   GEMINI_API_KEY=your_gemini_api_key_here

+   This key is required to authenticate with the Gemini API.
+If you are not already using a `.env` file for other credentials, consider creating one and adding it to your `.gitignore`.

+### Usage

+Run the captioner from the command line by specifying the directory containing video and/or image files:

+  python captioners/gemini.py --dir <path_to_media_directory>

+The script supports additional options:

+- --fps
+  - Specify the frames per second at which to sample video files (default is 1 FPS).

+- --max_frames
+  - (Optional) Limit the total number of video frames processed per video.

+- --output_dir
+  - (Optional) If provided, once captioning succeeds the script moves the source file and the generated caption files (a JSON file with both the individual frame captions and composite caption, as well as a plain text composite caption) into the specified directory.

+- --custom_prompt
+  - (Optional) A custom string with extra instructions to refine the caption detail.
+This prompt is applied to both the individual frame captioning and the composite caption generation.

+#### Example

+To caption all media files in the `media` folder at 1 FPS sampling, with a custom prompt and move completed files to `finished_captions`:

+  python captioners/gemini.py --dir media --fps 1 --custom_prompt "Include specific observations about background and accessories." --output_dir finished_captions

+### How It Works

+1. For video files, the script reads the file via OpenCV and extracts frames at the specified interval (adjustable with the `--fps` flag).
+Each frame is encoded as a JPEG and sent to the Gemini API for caption generation, making use of parallel processing to speed up the workflow.
+2. For image files, it generates a caption directly for the single image.
+3. After individual captions are gathered, the tool creates a composite caption that combines the observations from each frame.
+It then uses a rewriting model to reframe the composite caption as a refined narrative.
+4. The final outputs are saved in the same directory as the source file (or moved to an output directory if provided) as:
+   -  A JSON file (with detailed frame-level data and the composite caption) and
+   -  A text file with the composite caption.

 ## Contributing